thisisrandy/catan-randomizer/README.md

     the _Orange Sun_ or _Green Moon_ islands (_EP_) are _not_ thusly rewarded.
   - _Orange Sun_ and _Green Moon_ islands (_EP_) may be settled either with a
     settler ship (_EP_) or by building a shipping route (_SF_) to an intersection and then building a settlement.
+There are a few compelling reasons to do the latter, despite Catan GmbH's claim that settler ships are always better:
-Note that the only compelling reason to do the latter is if you are using all of your _EP_ ships for something else.
+    1. You are using all of your _EP_ ships for something else.
+    2. You want to have a route available to move your _CK_ knights between islands or out into the open ocean to chase the pirate away (knights can exist on any unoccupied trade route intersection but cannot travel on _EP_ ships).
+    3. You want to start expanding from a settlement instead of first having to build an _EP_ harbor settlement from which to launch _EP_ ships (_SF_ shipping routes only require an adjacent settlement to start building).
   - The _Far Islands_ may _only_ be settled by building a shipping route (_SF_)
     to abut them and then building a settlement.
 In this way, an extra element of play and strategy is introduced: there is a race to build settlements on